mdbrown/survMarkerTwoPhase/README.md

 ### Case-Cohort Design

 Estimation using a case-cohort subcohort design is permitted.
-Sample weights must first be calculated based.
+Sample weights must first be calculated.

 ####Type I: